top of page

 Paul Marsh, Dave Newton and Tony Linehan had played together in a band called Active

-Flowers.
 Dave Newton and Tony Linehan were the principal songwriters for the group.
+Their sound can

-Their sound can best be described as a more psychedelia influenced post punk, played
+best be described as a more psychedelia influenced post punk, played with a ringing

-with a ringing Rickenbacker guitar as the lead instrument.
-They drew comparison to Echo
+Rickenbacker guitar as the lead instrument.
+They drew comparison to Echo and the Bunnymen,

-After losing original drummer Martin Gilks (later to join The Wonder Stuff), the Drops line-
+After losing original drummer Martin Gilks (later to join The Wonder Stuff), the Drops line-up

-up settled as Paul Marsh (vocals), David Newton (guitar), Tony Linehan (bass), and
+settled as Paul Marsh (vocals), David Newton (guitar), Tony Linehan (bass), and Keith Rowley

-Keith Rowley (drums).
-In December 1985 the quartet, now officially The Mighty Lemon
+(drums).
+In December 1985 the quartet, now officially The Mighty Lemon Drops, released their

-Drops, released their first independent single, " Like An Angel ," on Daniel Treacy of
+first independent single, " Like An Angel, " on Daniel Treacy of Television Personalities

-video for the "Out of Hand" single in 1987 which was followed by their hit "Inside Out" in
+Jarman produced the video for the "Out of Hand" single in 1987 which was followed by their hit

-1988.
-In the UK, albums Happy Head and World Without End both charted (#58 and No.
+"Inside Out" in 1988.
+In the UK, albums Happy Head and World Without End both charted (#58

-The band eventually parted company with Chrysalis in the UK after three albums (Happy Head, World Without End and Laughter), failing to repeat their initial independent success, but remained signed with Sire in the US, with Laughter, another US Modern Rock No. 1 entering the lower regions of the Billboard 200 in 1990.
+The band eventually parted company with Chrysalis in the UK after three albums (Happy Head, World Without End and Laughter), failing to repeat their initial independent success, but remained signed with Sire in the US, with Laughter, entering the lower regions of the Billboard 200 in 1990.
 During the sessions for Laughter, Linehan left the band and was replaced by Marcus Williams.

 The Mighty Lemon Drops The Janice Long